-Wendy Elles heads into her fourth season as the Saint Michael's women's soccer head coach in 2016.
+Wendy Elles heads into her seventh season as the Saint Michael's women's soccer head coach in 2019.
 She is also the Intramural co-director for the College.

-In 2015, the Purple Knights held foes to two goals or less on eight occasions, with narrow 1-0 losses coming against regionally-ranked opponents University of New Haven and Southern New Hampshire.
+In 2015, the Purple Knights held foes to two goals or less on eight occasions, with narrow 1-0 losses coming against regionally-ranked opponents University of New Haven and Southern New Hampshire University.
 Six losses came by one goal, including in overtime versus SNHU and Bentley University.

 In 2013, the Purple Knights held opponents to two goals or fewer on 12 occasions, playing to seven one-goal decisions.

-During four years as the head coach at Lyndon State College, between 2009 and 2012, Elles led the Hornets to North Atlantic Conference (NAC) Tournament appearances twice, including while hosting their first postseason contest to cap a 9-8-1 campaign in 2011.
+During four years as the head coach at Northern Vermont University-Lyndon, between 2009 and 2012, Elles led the Hornets to North Atlantic Conference (NAC) Tournament appearances twice, including while hosting their first postseason contest to cap a 9-8-1 campaign in 2011.
 Following the 2012 campaign, the team earned a National Soccer Coaches Association of America (NSCAA) Gold Medal Award for Team Ethics after not being assessed a single card during the fall.
 The Hornets earned the NAC Team Sportsmanship Award in 2009.